-Yet domestic players such as Bryce Harper and Manny Machado don’t get to leverage their value because of spending restrictions.
-Teams face strict penalties for exceeding their allotted bonus pools, which range from $2.7 to $11.7 million per organization in 2013.
+Yet domestic players such as Carlos Rodon and Brady Aiken don’t get to leverage their value because of spending restrictions.
+Teams face strict penalties for exceeding their allotted bonus pools, which range from $2.2 to $14.2 million per organization in 2014.

 It’s a clear win for the owners — they are now protected from themselves — but it’s not exactly a loss for the MLB Players Association.
 Amateur players aren’t unionized, so the MLBPA isn’t going to prioritize draft bonuses in bargaining sessions.

 Known as the Rule 4 draft, the amateur draft, or the first-year player draft, the event pales in comparison to other sports’ drafts even after some successful recent efforts to reach a mainstream audience.